Principle

 Extra Hours on Top of Base Hours:

-- Calculate the base hourly rate by dividing the normal monthly invoice by the total monthly hours (base weekly hours × 4.33, the average number of weeks per month).
+Calculate the base hourly rate by dividing the normal monthly invoice by the total monthly hours (base weekly hours × 4.33, the average number of weeks per month).
+Multiply this rate by the extra hours worked.
+IVA and IRPF are applied as usual.

-- Example: A freelancer with a monthly invoice of €930 for 10 hours/week has a base hourly rate calculated as 930 ÷ (10 × 4.33) ≈ €21.48/hour.
-If they work 5 extra hours in a week, extra pay = 21.48 × 5 ≈ €107.40.
+**Example: **A freelancer with a monthly invoice of €930 for 10 hours/week has a base hourly rate of 930 ÷ (10 × 4.33) ≈ €21.48/hour.
+If they work 5 extra hours in a week: extra pay = 21.48 × 5 ≈ €107.40.
 Total monthly payment = €930 + €107.40 ≈ €1,037.40.

 Separate Hours Submitted Independently: